Organization of Petroleum Exporting Countries (OPEC)

 There is a fear of vulnerability in our way of life.
 There is a fear that world oil dependence will soon lead to the depletion of petroleum.
-A less spoken anxiety is the vulnerability that we are purchasing oil from countries with whom we don’t have shared values and from some countries that we think are harboring true enemies.
+Less spoken anxiety is the vulnerability that we are purchasing oil from countries with whom we don’t have shared values and from some countries that we think are harboring true enemies.

 The Organization of Petroleum Exporting Countries (OPEC), founded in September 1960, by Iran, Iraq, Kuwait, Saudi Arabia, and Venezuela.
 Today OPEC is comprised of eleven members, including Algeria, Indonesia, Iran, Iraq, Kuwait, Libya, Nigeria, Qatar, Saudi Arabia, the United Arab Emirates, and Venezuela.
-Collectively, they own about 75 percent of the world oil and supply almost 40 percent of the world consumption.
+Collectively, they own about 75 percent of the world oil and supply almost 40 percent of the world’s consumption.

-OPEC has members from the Middle East, Africa (Libya and Nigeria), Asia/Oceania (Indonesia) and Central/South America (Venezuela).
+OPEC has members from the Middle East, Africa (Libya and Nigeria), Asia/Oceania (Indonesia), and Central/South America (Venezuela).

 There are many classifications of oil reserves.
 The Securities & Exchange Commission (SEC) reports provable oil reserves as “estimated quantities of crude oil, natural gas, and natural gas liquid which geological and engineering data demonstrate with reasonable certainty to be recoverable in future years from known reservoirs under existing economic and operating conditions.”

 Oil is a finite reserve.
 Depending on who you talk to and the algorithm they use, you will get a broad range of answers to the question of how limited oil is.
 When the government talks about oil peaking out they are talking about provable oil reserves.
 There will still be oil; it will just be harder and more expensive to access.